puppetlabs/puppetlabs-mount_core/REFERENCE.md

 ##### `device`

 The device providing the mount.
 This can be whatever device is supporting by the mount, including network devices or devices specified by UUID rather than device path, depending on the operating system.
+On Linux systems it can contain whitespace.

 ##### `blockdevice`